healthyregions/oeps/docs/registry.md

 1. It must have a `HEROP_ID` column that joins each row to a geography unit.
 2. It must only have data for a single geography category within it.
-3. *Ideally* it will only have values for a single publication year.
+3. *Ideally* it will only have values for a single publication year (though we don't yet have this enforced).

 #### Example